-Timeframe Details Jan In DANCE 595, students write a 1,000-word summer research proposal and accompanying budget and submit to their Advisor for feedback.
-Feb-Mar Students revise proposal and budget.
+Timeframe Details Jan In DANCE 595, students write a 1,000-word summer research proposal and accompanying budget and submit to the individual advisor for feedback.
+Feb Students revise proposal and budget.
 Note: The Rackham deadline is early February.
-Mar 31 Students submit summer research proposal (written portion of Dance 595 Thesis 1 Summer Research Project course) and budget to Department Chair.
-Apr Department Chair notifies students re Department support for summer research.
-May-Aug As part of DANCE 595, students spend a minimum of 40 hours in the field where they maintain a digital journal of summer research, a weekly blog detailing evolving ideas and practice with feedback from a summer research advisor.
+Mar 1 Proposal for venue and dates for Thesis project due.
+Mar 31 Students submit summer research proposal (written portion of Dance 595 Thesis 1 Summer Research Project course) and budget to department chair.
+Apr 1 Determine venue and dates for Thesis performance.
+Apr Department chair notifies students re Department support for summer research.
+May-Aug As part of DANCE 595, students spend a minimum of 40 hours in the field where s/he maintains a digital journal of summer research, a weekly blog detailing evolving ideas and practice with feedback from a summer research advisor.